syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 Writing large, multi-line prompts into a Git config file may be cumbersome and may be prone to cause configuration errors.
 As a result, it is recommended that you place AI prompts into a separate file using the `promptTemplate` config.
 The resolution of file paths for `promptTemplate` files follows the same logic as the [Git Config Includes](https://git-scm.com/docs/git-config#_includes).

+`promptMarkerReplacement` can be configured to determine how a message containing an `@ai` marker should be replaced by the LLM response.
+This configuration should align with the instructions given in your prompt to the LLM:

+- `markerOnly` (default) will only replace the `@ai` marker with the LLM response.
+This method is more robust and is used with prompts such as `... replace the @ai marker ... and only return the replacement result`.
+- `entireMessage` will replace the whole commit message with the LLM response.
+This option is more flexible and is used with prompts like `... replace the @ai marker ... and return the entire resulting commit message`.
+- `none` will not replace the `@ai` marker at all, essentially disabling `@ai` marker logic for this prompt.

+> [!NOTE]
+> Choosing the optimal combination of prompt and `promptMarkerReplacement` usually relies on the capability of your LLM to follow precise instructions and your tolerance for (minor) alterations outside of the `@ai` marker in your commit message.

 #### api